What usually happens on Degree days

 University of Oxford degrees are conferred at degree ceremonies held in the Sheldonian Theatre.
-St Hilda's College presents at around five ceremonies per year.
+St Hilda's College presents at around seven ceremonies per year.
 You may graduate in person or in absentia, either straight after you have finished your degree or many years later.
 Current students have priority booking of degree ceremonies in the year they take final examinations.
 Former students (known also as historic graduands) join a waiting list to graduate and will be allocated a ceremony if there is a space available.
 Full information about graduation and degree certificates can be found on the Degree Conferrals website.

 How to book your degree ceremony